Arsenal - Leeds: How to watch, start time, stream link, odds, prediction

 Team news

 Thomas Partey will not play against Leeds with a thigh injury, while Arsenal gets David Luiz and Bernd Leno back from suspension.
-Kieran Tierney is unlikely to play but has a chance.
+Kieran Tierney remains out while Martin Odegaard makes his first Arsenal start and will pair with fellow Real Madrid loanee Dani Ceballos.

-Leeds will not have Diego Llorente, Rodrigo, Gaetano Berardi, Ian Poveda, Adam Forshaw, and Robin Kock while it will wait on Pablo Hernandez and Kalvin Phillips.
+Leeds will not have Diego Llorente, Kalvin Phillips, Rodrigo, Gaetano Berardi, Ian Poveda, Adam Forshaw, and Robin Koch, though Pablo Hernandez returns and finds a place on the bench.

 Odds and ends (full odds provided by our partner, PointsBet)